lal12/documenter/README.md

 - Add user management + authentification
 - Write a daemon which listens for incoming scan (by pressing scan on the scanner)
 - Add a document viewer on document page
+- Do not ocr PDFs which already contain text